 We utilize the full cost method of accounting to account for our oil and natural gas investments instead of the successful efforts method because we believe it more accurately reflects the underlying economics of our programs to explore and develop oil and natural gas reserves.
 The full cost method embraces the concept that dry holes and other expenditures that fail to add reserves are intrinsic to the oil and natural gas exploration business.
 Thus, under the full cost method, all costs incurred in connection with the acquisition, development and exploration of oil and natural gas reserves are capitalized.
 These capitalized amounts include the costs of unproved properties, internal costs directly related to acquisitions, development and exploration activities, asset retirement costs, geological and geophysical costs that are directly attributable to the properties and capitalized interest.
 Although some of these costs will ultimately result in no additional reserves, they are part of a program from which we expect the benefits of successful wells to more than offset the costs of any unsuccessful ones.
 The full cost method differs from the successful efforts method of accounting for oil and natural gas investments.
 The primary difference between these two methods is the treatment of exploratory dry hole costs.
-These costs are generally expensed under the successful efforts method.
+These costs are generally expensed under the successful efforts method when it is determined that measurable reserves do not exist.
+Geological and geophysical costs are also expensed under the successful efforts method.
 Under the full cost method, both dry hole costs and geological and geophysical costs are initially capitalized and classified as unproved properties pending determination of proved reserves.
 If no proved reserves are discovered, these costs are then amortized with all the costs in the full cost pool.

 Capitalized amounts except unproved costs are depleted using the units of production method.
 The depletion expense per unit of production is the ratio of the sum of our unamortized historical costs and estimated future development costs to our proved reserve volumes.
 Estimation of hydrocarbon reserves relies on professional judgment and use of factors that cannot be precisely determined.
 Subsequent reserve estimates materially different from those reported would change the depletion expense recognized during the future reporting periods.
-For the year ended December 31, 2012, our average depletion expense per unit of production was \$26.18 per Boe.
-A 10% decrease in our estimated net proved reserves at December 31, 2012 would result in a \$2.88 per Boe increase in our per unit depletion.
+For the year ended December 31, 2013, our average depletion expense per unit of production was \$27.62 per Boe.
+A 10% decrease in our estimated net proved reserves at December 31, 2013 would result in a \$0.94 per Boe increase in our per unit depletion.